billpg/HashBack/README.md

 For example.
 An Issuer might know that a particular Caller is the only user capable of publishing files in the folder `https://caller.example/crte_files/` and will use this knowledge as reassurance the file must have come from the genuine Caller.

 Once that JSON and the published hash is ready, the Caller will open a POST request to the Issuer using the URL agreed in advance for this purpose, together with the JSON request body written earlier.
-While handling this POST request, the Issuer will retrive the expected hash published by the Caller earlier.
-By repeating the hash calculaton on the JSON request body and comparing it against the downloaded expected hash, the Issuer can confirm if the request came from the known Caller or not.
+While handling this POST request, the Issuer will retrieve the expected hash published by the Caller earlier.
+By repeating the hash calculation on the JSON request body and comparing it against the downloaded expected hash, the Issuer can confirm if the request came from the known Caller or not.

 During this time when the Issuer service retrieves the expected hash from the Caller's own web service, the POST request will be kept open, responding only when the exchange has completed.